aafthxb/LabRecord/README.md

 > [!IMPORTANT]
 > If you're using one of the languages above, **do not edit `languages.json`.**
 >
-> Simply create (or use) the corresponding folder, upload your source files, commit the changes, and the website updates automatically.
+> Simply add programs through the built-in editor (or upload files to the corresponding folder), and the website updates automatically.

 ---

-## 📂 Adding Programs
+## 📂 Adding Programs Manually (Optional)

+You don't need this if you're using the built-in editor — it's here for anyone who prefers working directly on GitHub, or wants to add several files without going through the site.

 **Example:**